Terms and Conditions of Registration

 a) “Database” means the computerised register of ownership, interests, and missing or stolen items maintained by the ALR;

-b) “Object” means any stolen, lost or looted property, art work or cultural property, any item the subject of a lien or other security interest in the Client’s favour, or any item in which the Client has a contingent interest subject to a dispute;
+b) “Watch” means any watch that is stolen, lost, the subject of a fraud, the subject of a lien or other security interest in the Client’s favour, or any watch in which the Client has a contingent interest subject to a dispute;

 c) “Registration Fee” means the relevant fee for registration currently advertised on the ALR website.